 Bots are great, but they still aren’t us

-Although AI has come a long way since its inception, even its biggest advocates must admit that it isn’t without its drawbacks.
+Although AI has come a long way since its inception, even its biggest advocates can admit that it isn’t without its drawbacks.

-This can be frustrating for users and could even cause them to form a negative opinion about your business.
-Which is understandable when you consider the customer’s perspective.
+Transplant this issue into the business world and you’ll find that this can be frustrating for users and could even cause them to form a negative opinion about your business.

-So, it remains, that human intervention is still needed in some instances such as:
+And so to keep the peace, human intervention is still needed in instances such as:

 – Escalating serious customer support issues